The cost of raising a child is not top of the list of exciting mama matters — but it’s important to think about.

 The cost of raising a child is a weird topic.

-How on earth do you assign a dollar value to your baby?
+How on earth do you assign a pound value to your baby?

 Unfortunately, these babies do cost money, so let’s put feelings aside for a minute and talk about what that cost might be.

-Look, hate to break this to you, but your baby is going to be a bit of a freeloader—living in your house, rent-free, demanding not only the basics but also some top-dollar luxury items like education and toilet paper.
+Look, we hate to break this to you, but your baby is going to be a bit of a freeloader — living in your house, rent-free, demanding not only the basics but also some top luxury items like education and toilet paper.

 The only repayment you can expect to be getting in return is serious cuteness and a relationship like no other.